 While many companies use Security Information and Event Management (SIEM) solutions to comply with regulations, these SIEM solutions offer no coverage or, at best, only weak coverage for Power Systems servers running IBM i (AS/400, iSeries, System i).
-This paper discusses the technical issues relevant to logging IBM i security data and offers a solution for real-time awareness of security events and integration with SIEM solutions.
+This guide discusses the technical issues relevant to logging IBM i security data and offers a solution for real-time awareness of security events and integration with SIEM solutions.

 IBM i – The Home of Business-Critical Data

 In the summer of 2013, IBM celebrated the 25th anniversary of the launch of the AS/400 midrange server and its corresponding operating system, OS/400.
 Through years of successful growth in the 1990s, this reliable platform has become an integral part of IT operations for organizations worldwide.

 It is estimated that there are over 350,000 systems in active use running these types of mission-critical applications such as enterprise resource planning, retail, hospitality, and core banking.